 In 2021, the average amount of electricity consumed by U.S. household utility customers was 10,632 kilowatthours (kWh), an average of about 886 kWh per month.
 As we head to the holiday season and friends and family gatherings, homeowners can expect that figure to have a 10% – 20% increase in December alone.

-From the EIA (Energy Information Administration) data 2021, December average electricity usage is 1046 kWh, which is around 18% higher than normal.
+From the EIA (Energy Information Administration) data 2021, December average electricity usage is 1046 kWh, around 18% higher than normal.

 So what exactly accounts for the increase in electricity usage?
-We all know that the winter weather may sometimes be extreme, and these conditions lead to the use of more electricity to warm the house.
+We all know that the winter weather may sometimes be extreme, and these conditions lead to more electricity to warm the house.

 Before we move on, here is some information about how to measure electricity use: